prometheus-community/elasticsearch_exporter/README.md

 #### Elasticsearch 7.x security privileges

+Username and password can be passed either directly in the URI or through the `ES_USERNAME` and `ES_PASSWORD` environment variables.
+Specifying those two environment variables will override authentication passed in the URI (if any).

 ES 7.x supports RBACs.
 The following security privileges are required for the elasticsearch_exporter.

 Setting | Privilege Required | Description